 Plymouth Students visited on the 2nd and burnt up a lot of the Blackthorn previously cleared from the roadside hedge to encourage Brown Hairstreak butterflies.
 Unfortunately it was a damp and drizzly day.
 Bluebells leaves are starting to appear in Corner Wood and along the Apprentice Path.

-9th March 50 Linnets flying over the crop and staff and volunteers continued hedge laying on the North Park hedge.
+9th March 50 Linnets flying over the crop, while staff and volunteers continued hedge laying on the North Park hedge.
 More progress has been made this winter than for several years.
-Annie and Clarabel (the goats) have really enjoyed the company and browsing on the brash.
+Annie and Clarabell (the goats) have really enjoyed the company and browsing on the brash.

-The Woodpecker box near the top bridge in Corner Wood has been used for many years by Nuthatches, on the 11th we noticed that they are thinking about breeding there again.
+The Woodpecker box near the top bridge in Corner Wood has been used for many years by Nuthatches: on the 11th we noticed that they are thinking about breeding there again.
 They’ve replastered the entrance hole with mud again.
-On the 12th the Hawthorn in the North Park hedge started coming into leaf, the Celandines were out in force at the top of the field by the Holly hedge.
-Another first for the LLP on the 13th when 2 Herons were seen at the same time flying up from the Flo Pond and later on the same walk a Roe Deer was seen running across the field from the roadside polebox area.
+On the 12th the Hawthorn in the North Park hedge started coming into leaf and the Celandines were out in force at the top of the field by the Holly hedge.
+Another first for the LLP on the 13th, when 2 Herons were seen at the same time flying up from the Flo Pond and later on the same walk, a Roe Deer was seen running across the field from the roadside polebox area.

 Hear 500 Linnets on the Barn Owl Trust reserve.

-On the 2nd Matt (SCO*), Pip, (ACO*) and volunteer Rick planted 10 trees in the rewilding area by Corner Wood, 2 Almond trees (Ingrid) in the Orchard and then cut back Blackthorn along roadside boundary below polebox.
+On the 2nd, Matt (SCO*), Pip, (ACO*) and volunteer Rick planted 10 trees in the rewilding area by Corner Wood, 2 Almond trees (Ingrid) in the Orchard and then cut back Blackthorn along roadside boundary below the polebox.
 There were about 250 Linnets and 20-30 Chaffinch in the crop.

-The following day Mateo (CO*), Pip and 6 Plymouth University Student volunteers planted another 16 trees and cut back more Blackthorn. *CO – Conservation Officer.
+The following day, Mateo (CO*), Pip and 6 Plymouth University Student volunteers planted another 16 trees and cut back more Blackthorn.